Bitcoin Forum

 • At our sole discretion, we may voluntarily assist law enforcement worldwide.
 Generally we do this only when we perceive that the target user has probably committed a serious and non-victimless crime.

 • At our sole discretion, we may (noncommercially) share or extend retention on any of a specific user's userdata even without law-enforcement involvement.
-This is very rare.
+This is extremely rare, and done only when not doing so seems blatantly incorrect.

 • While we don't intentionally set up systems to do so, data may end up laying around for longer than the above-specified retention limits accidentally.
 For example, a sysadmin might copy the access logs in order to analyze an ongoing DDoS attack and then forget to delete them for a while.